LLNL/sundials/doc/shared/sunmatrix/SUNMatrix_SLUNRloc.rst

 The SUNMATRIX_SLUNRLOC Module
 ======================================

-The SUNMATRIX_SLUNRLOC implementation of the SUNMatrix module provided with SUNDIALS is an adapter for the ``SuperMatrix`` structure provided by the SuperLU_DIST sparse matrix factorization and solver library written by X. Sherry Li (:cite:p:`SuperLUDIST_site`, :cite:p:`GDL:07`, :cite:p:`LD:03`, :cite:p:`SLUUG:99`).
+The SUNMATRIX_SLUNRLOC module is an interface to the ``SuperMatrix`` structure provided by the SuperLU_DIST sparse matrix factorization and solver library written by X. Sherry Li and collaborators :cite:p:`SuperLUDIST_site,GDL:07,LD:03,SLUUG:99`.
-It is designed to be used with the SuperLU_DIST ``SUNLinearSolver`` discussed in Section :numref:`SUNLinSol.SuperLUDIST`.
-To this end, it defines the ``content`` field of ``SUNMatrix`` to be the following structure:
+It is designed to be used with the SuperLU_DIST ``SUNLinearSolver`` module discussed in :numref:`SUNLinSol.SuperLUDIST`.
+To this end, it defines the ``content`` field of ``SUNMatrix`` to be the following
+structure:

 .. code-block:: c